startup-tips

 Governance:-

-• The core team that has the ultimate authority vs a fully decentralised community governance process
+• The core team that has the ultimate authority vs a fully decentralized community governance process

 • Whether governance occurs on the chain or off the chain